Emilie Maresse-Paul: Career

 To earn a living, Maresse-Smith tutored students and taught her own two children.
 She remarried P. A. Paul, taking the surname Maresse-Paul.
 Between 1880 and her death in 1900, she published articles in the press in Trinidad and Grenada.
 Most of the articles were written in French and were critiques of government policies to eliminate French culture, expand colonialist policies, and in general anyone who could be construed as an oppressive force in society.
 Staunchly against crown rule, she did not hesitate to criticize men who were elected or in leadership positions.
 She wrote about secular education and assailed the Catholic Church for its interference in public education.
-She also wrote in favor of women having a voice in political matters and being allowed to work as men did, long before a feminist movement was born in the Caribbean.
+She also wrote in favour of women having a voice in political matters and being allowed to work as men did, long before a feminist movement was born in the Caribbean.

 Maresse-Paul's views were decidedly radical for the Victorian Era and she championed non-whites and the poor.
-Discounting prejudices against women, blacks and those who lived in poverty as something which must be removed from society, she disparaged those who thought themselves superior, arguing that under the law all should be equal.
+Discounting prejudices against women, blacks and those who lived in poverty as something that must be removed from society, she disparaged those who thought themselves superior, arguing that under the law all should be equal.
 She believed all people had intellectual capacity, no matter their station or natural differences.